phptuts/StarterBundleForSymfony/docs/security/oauth.md

 ![oauth_screen](slack_screen.png)

-2 a) If the user clicks continue the user will send a get request with token in a query param called code.
+2) If the user clicks continue the user will send a get request with token in a query param called code.
 This will be used to return CredentialTokenModel.

-2 b) If the user clicks cancel they will be sent to a page that will redirect them to the login page with oauth=start in the query parameter.
+If the user clicks cancel they will be sent to a page that will redirect them to the login page with oauth=start in the query parameter.
 It will hit the [getCredentials](https://github.com/phptuts/StarterBundleForSymfony/blob/master/Security/Guard/OAuthGuard.php#L81) function which will return null.
 Then it will be fed to the [start](https://github.com/phptuts/StarterBundleForSymfony/blob/master/Security/Guard/OAuthGuard.php#L133) function.

 3) Then getUser is called which will pass the token to the slack provider.